 I have produced two versions of the game - one for the ZX80 with its original 4K ROM and one for ZX80 fitted with the 8K ROM upgrade.
 The 8K ROM version will also run on the ZX81.
 The two versions differ only with regard to the video display loop, character codes and the BASIC program.

 Both game versions can be downloaded below, and are made available for private use or for public demonstrations.
 They are not to be included in emulator distributions or sold as part of a commercial package.
 Please do not re-distribute the program files but link to this site instead.
+Should you like it and wish to make a small payment for the download then any amount would be appreciated and can be done using the Donate link at the bottom right.

 |Click here to download 16K ZX80 (4K ROM) Pacman in .O program format (G8001).
 Run the game using RUN.
 [Version 1.05]|